APinMCW/movies-explorer-api/README.md

 # movies-explorer-api
-This repository from backend Bestfilm Movies.
+This repository from backend Beatfilm Movies.
 The project is diploma in yandex practicum.